google/turbinia/docs/user/install.md

 ### Caveats

-rawdisk: As Turbinia uses the loop device to mount different types of evidence (eg raw disks) the host operating system should support the loop device.Linux is currently the only OS that supports the processing of raw disks.
+rawdisk: As Turbinia uses the loop device to mount different types of evidence (eg raw disks) the host operating system should support the loop device.
+Linux is currently the only OS that supports the processing of raw disks.

 googleclouddisk: Turbinia running in Docker cannot currently process Google Cloud disks.

-DOCKER_ENABLED: If you plan to enable running dependencies in containers make sure you have docker installed.
+DOCKER_ENABLED: If you plan to enable running dependencies in containers make sure you have Docker installed.

 ### Steps